-Chauffeur fractures (also known as Hutchinson fractures or backfire fractures) is an intraarticular fracture of the radial styloid process.
+Chauffeur fractures (also known as Hutchinson fractures or backfire fractures) are intraarticular fractures of the radial styloid process.
 The radial styloid is within the fracture fragment, although the fragment can vary markedly in size 3.

 These injuries are sustained either from direct trauma typically a blow to the back of the wrist or from forced dorsiflexion and abduction.